fossasia/eventyay-tickets/doc/api/resources/speakers.rst

    :param event: The ``slug`` field of the event to fetch
    :query page: The page number in case of a multi-page result set, default is 1
-   :query q: Search through submissions by speaker name
+   :query q: Search through speakers by name

 .. http:get:: /api/events/(event)/speakers/{code}/